FlorianYan/ML-Projects/Introduction-To-Machine-Learning/Project3/README.md

 We transform the input images in order to pass them to RESNET50 and extract the embeddings from the fully connected layer.
 Here we used RESNET50 with default weights.
 ### Model selection and training
 We tested different Multilayer Perceptron's (MLP's) using Stochastic Gradient Descend (SGD) and BCEWithLogitsLoss for optimization.
-We specifically chose BCEWithLogitsLoss, which combines a signmoid layer with the Binary Cross-Entropy Loss (BCELoss), as it possesses more numerically stable properties than combining them separately.
+We specifically choose BCEWithLogitsLoss, which combines a signmoid layer with the Binary Cross-Entropy Loss (BCELoss), as it possesses more numerically stable properties than combining them separately.
 To avoid exploding or vanishing gradients, we experiemented with LeakyRelu and Batch Normalizations.